jon-jacky/PyModel/samples/Socket/README.txt

 meantime), is called *asynchronous* behavior.
 Split actions are a way to code asynchrony in PyModel.
 So split actions serve *two* functions in PyModel.
-In addition to representing nondeterminism (explained above), they also represent concurrency.
+In addition to representing nondeterminism (explained above), they also represent concurrency with asynchronous behavior.

-(...
-Consider omitting close actions from the model program discussed here so we can omit this: ...
-In this model, the send and receive actions are split actions, but the close actions are not split - they are examples of *atomic actions*.)

-Scenarios, parameter generators, and configurations: controlling nondeterminism and concurrency.
+Scenarios, domains, and configurations: controlling nondeterminism and concurrency.

-The Socket model program in this sample exhibits nondeterminism and asynchronous behavior, but these are rarely seen in the common situation where a socket transmits small messages over a fast network.
+The Socket model program in this sample exhibits nondeterminism and asynchronous behavior (blocking and interleaving send and recv).
-In fact, our Stepper module only works correctly with runs that exhibit these common (deterministic, synchronous) behaviors; it considers any nondeterminism to be a test failure and just waits forever at the first blocking call (stepper_o and stepper_a relax these restrictions).
+However, these are rarely seen in the common situation where a socket transmits small messages over a fast network.
+In fact, our first Stepper module only works correctly with runs that exhibit these common (deterministic, synchronous) behaviors; it considers any nondeterminism to be a test failure and just waits forever at the first blocking call (our other steppers, stepper_o and stepper_a, relax these restrictions).
 Therefore, sometimes we wish to restrict the behavior of the model to deterministic, synchronous behaviors.

 The test_viewer script contains several test cases that show the behavior of the unrestricted model program, and others that demonstrate techniques for restricting the behavior.

-In PyModel, nondeterminism can be restricted by parameter generators.
-The model program specifies the argument values used for every action by its enabling conditions: a boolean function that the arguments must satisfy.
-Recall that when behavior is modeled by split actions, the arguments of the finish actions (send_return and recv_return here) are actually the return values -- so the enabling conditions for the arguments of these actions are actually postconditions on the operation.
-Recall that a boolean function can often be satisfied (made to return True) by many different values, so this way of modeling operations represents nondeterminism easily.
+In PyModel, nondeterminism can be restricted by domains.
+Recall that an enabling condition might permit a large range of argument values, but the domain can limit it to a few, or just one.  ... explain domain in *SendAll* configuration module ...

 In PyModel, concurrency and asychrony permitted by a model program can be removed by scenario machines.  *NoBlockScenario* is a scenario